jiahui-xin/cara-bound/README.md

 >
 > Xin, J. and Ma, W. (2024+) On the achievability of efficiency bounds for covariate-adjusted response-adaptive randomization.

-The repository includes the R code, C++ code used to produce the presented results in the manuscript and supplementary material.
+The repository includes the R and C++ code used to produce the presented results in the manuscript and supplementary material.

 ## File folder description